-Tomahawk has a range of up to 1,000 miles and a maximum velocity of 550mph.
+Tomahawk has a range of up to 1,000mi and a maximum velocity of 550mph.
 Block IV includes a two-way satellite link that allows reprogramming of the missile in flight and transmission of battle damage indication (BDI) imagery.
-Tomahawk Land Attack Missile (TLAM) Block IV entered service with the UK Royal Navy in April 2008, onboard Trafalgar batch I submarine, HMS Torbay.
+Tomahawk Land Attack Missile (TLAM) Block IV entered service with the British Royal Navy in April 2008 on board Trafalgar batch I submarine HMS Torbay.

-Astute has six 533mm torpedo tubes, and is equipped with Spearfish torpedoes and mines.
-There is capacity for a total of 36 torpedoes and missiles.
+Astute has six 533mm torpedo tubes and is equipped with Spearfish torpedoes and mines.
+There is a capacity for a total of 36 torpedoes and missiles.

 The Spearfish torpedo from BAE Systems is wire-guided with an active / passive homing head.
-The range is 65km at 60kt.
+The range is 65km at 60k.
 Spearfish is fitted with a directed-energy warhead.

 Countermeasure technology and sensors